 Inclusive Technology: Specific Learning Disability

-Specific Learning disability (SLD) is the result of a neurological disorder which causes the learner to receive and process some information inaccurately.
-SLD can have a significant impact on learning.
+Specific Learning disability (SpLD) is the result of a neurological disorder which causes the learner to receive and process some information inaccurately.
+SpLD can have a significant impact on learning.

 Research indicates that at least five per cent of tertiary-level students have a learning disability which can cause significant difficulties for perceiving or processing auditory, visual or spatial information.
 The most common learning disability found in the tertiary environment is dyslexia.
 Other learning disabilities are dysgraphia and aphasia.